 Syntax: An adjective is the head of an ADJECTIVE PHRASE (AdjP).
-The adjective often precedes a noun (e.g. He is a take of a man) or follows a verb like be, seem or become (e.g. He state of a state o
+The adjective often precedes a noun (e.g. He is a talk man) or follows a verb like be, seem or become (e.g. He is a talk man).